 If you've spent your adult life so far trying to avoid getting pregnant, it may come as a surprise that it might not be as easy as throwing away the condoms.

-Having sex regularly throughout the cycle will maximise your chances of conception, but you can find out more about ovulation and your menstrual cycle in our About conception page.
+Having sex regularly throughout the cycle will maximise your chances of conception.
+Find out more about ovulation and your menstrual cycle.

 How long does it take?